mbn-ms-dk/gitops/README.md

-# Step by step guid to use FluxCD AKS Extension
+# Guide to use FluxCD AKS Extension

 ## Introduction

 This guide will help you to use FluxCD AKS Extension to deploy your application to AKS cluster.

+Based on the article [Automate your deployments with FluxCD AKS Extension](https://dev.to/azure/git-going-with-gitops-on-aks-a-step-by-step-guide-using-fluxcd-aks-extension-499m)

 The deployed application is [AKS Store Demo](https://github.com/Azure-Samples/aks-store-demo)